openshift/enhancements/enhancements/api-review/azure_user_defined_tags.md

 reviewers:
   - "@patrickdillon" ## reviewer for installer component
   - "@JoelSpeed" ## reviewer for api and machine-api-provider-azure components
-  - "@dmage" ## reviewer for cluster-image-registry-operator component
+  - "@flavianmissi" ## reviewer for cluster-image-registry-operator component
   - "@Miciah" ## reviewer for cluster-ingress-operator component
-  - "@akhil-rane" ## reviewer for cloud-credential-operator component
-  - "@trozet" ## reviewer for cloud-network-config-controller component
 approvers:
   - "@jerpeter1" ## approver for CFE
 api-approvers: